 Centrifugal juicers are probably the most common juicers.
 This is because they are typically cheaper and easier to use.
 This type of juicer uses a high-speed spinning strainer that has a stainless steel blade disc at the bottom.
 When you drop the produce down from the top of the machine, the spinning disc shreds all the produce into a fine pulp.
 This releases the juice and then pushes it through the strainer.
 The high speed of the centrifugal force creates a lot of noise and tends to oxidize the juice more than a slower moving masticating juicer.
 This process creates more foam and a shorter storage time.

-Cons: Not optimal for juicing greens, lower yield than a masticating juicer, noisy, juice doesn’t store well in the fridge, nutrients oxidize quicker.
+Cons: Not optimal for juicing greens, lower yield than a masticating juicer, noisy, juice doesn’t store well in the fridge, nutrients oxidize quicker, shorter warranty.

 Masticating juicers are also known as cold-press juicers as their juice extraction mechanism does not produce heat.
 These juicers mimic the natural mastication or chewing mechanism of our oral cavities and uses a screw like auger to mash and chew the produce into the walls of the juicer, squeezing it through the strainer, separating the pulp and the juice.
 It is a slow running juicer, which takes a little longer but creates less oxidation so it’s perfect for all kinds of produce, especially greens.
 The only down side it that the produce does need to be prepped before throwing it into your juicer due to the small mouth opening.